ActianCorp/integration-platform-docs/docs/zeenea-superadmin.md

 The design of the metamodel is divided into two parts: the physical and logical layer and the semantic layer (or glossary).

 ### Define the metamodel of the physical and logical layer
-The physical and logical layer of the catalog corresponds to all the technical assets of your IS (datasets, visualisations, etc.), the technical processes for transforming the data.
-Its purpose is also to represent your organisation around the data (consumers, producers, business processes, etc.).
+The physical and logical layer of the catalog corresponds to all the technical assets of your IS (datasets, visualizations, etc.), the technical processes for transforming the data.
+Its purpose is also to represent your organization around the data (consumers, producers, business processes, etc.).

 Refer to the following links for more details: